 The increased use of technology in the medical supply industry has meant that more technically skilled workers are needed.
-Finding workers who are specialized in the computer industry is not as common as the demand is calling for.
+Finding workers specialized in the computer industry is not as common as the demand calls for.
 This means that many healthcare companies have employee shortages in key areas.

-Due to this worker shortage, employees who are skilled in the tech field are about to demand high wages, thus driving up workforce costs.
+Due to this worker shortage, skilled employees in the tech field are about to demand high wages, thus driving up workforce costs.
 The worker shortage has also been seen with analytical skills related to big data.
-While some medical supply companies try outsourcing as a way around this, it may not often be possible for some.
+While some medical supply companies try outsourcing around this, it may not often be possible for some.

 Rise Of Blockchain